Guru-RF/SVXSpot/README.md

 The hotspot also has a local portal you can access it via it's hostname if you network support this or via his ip adress.

-For adding additional networks you can use the
+For adding additional (wifi) networks you can use the
 ```console
 sudo nmtui
 ```